IBM-Bluemix-Docs/security-advisor/notifications.md

 {: #channel-create-gui}
 {: ui}

 To start receiving alerts for findings, you can configure an alert channel by using the GUI.
+Alerts are configurable by severity and by source of the findings.

 You can create up to 15 channels.
 {: note}